sethcwhiting/react-native-gravityform/readme.md

 Out of the box, the GravityForm component is almost entirely unstyled, so you'll probably want to write your own styles for your fields.

-This can be done by including a new StyleSheet and referencing the built-in element names, like so:
+This can be done by including a new StyleSheet and referencing the _built-in element names_ ([see full list](https://github.com/sethcwhiting/react-native-gravityform/blob/master/elementNames.md)), like so:

 ```javascript
 const gformStyles = StyleSheet.create({